 Emergency services and medical shopping hour

-Any emergency service worker wearing their uniform, or any DHB, medical centre or medical professional carrying proper identification will be able to get their food and groceries before the store is open to the general public.
+Any emergency services and medical personnel carrying proper identification will be able to get their food and groceries before the store is open to the general public.

 "Our emergency and medical services are continuing to go above and beyond for New Zealanders as they work to keep our communities safe.
 We want to show our deep appreciation to them during this very challenging time by helping ensure they can get groceries for themselves and their families,” says Kiri Hannifin, Countdown’s General Manager Health & Safety.